 What are the best winter dog boots?

-So, feel free to leave your own recommendations in the comments section.
+Feel free to leave your own recommendations in the comments section.
 If Remy and I test out additional dog boot brands, we will update this post and mention them here.
+Here are some other good-quality options:

 Muttluks makes boots called “snow mushers” specifically designed for winter.
 I have not tested these but they are more rugged with rubber traction treads.
 They have an extra-large opening so they look easier to put on and have a double-wrap fastening system.
 I assume this also helps to keep some of the snow out.

 These sounds like great boots but I wanted to go with the lighter original Muttluks for my dog.
-I didn’t think he’d appreciate the more rugged boot, even though they would give him more traction.
+I didn’t think my dog would appreciate the more rugged boot, even though they would give him more traction.
 Note that the snow mushers come in 2 boots per package, not four.
 View them here.

 The original fleece lined Muttluks featured throughout this post are not waterproof.
 They are water resistant and work great in the cold (when snow is not melting or slushy).